 DO NOT come to me a few weeks before the end of the semester with missing work and ask, "What can I do to raise my grade?"
 Do the work in the beginning, turn in assignments on time, study, and participate in extra credit.
-THAT is what you could've done and I will not tolerate laziness.
+That is what you COULD"VE done and I will not tolerate laziness.
 If you are struggling, come talk to me EARLY so that we can discuss and come up with a plan to help you succeed.
 I will do everything to help you except baby you, especially since I give you everything you need on this site.

 NO LATE WORK IS ACCEPTED except for excused absences ONLY!

 *** Excused Absences:Class work missed is due the day you return without penalty.
 Not knowing about homework/class work will not be accepted as an excuse as all work and assignments are given well in advance in several formats.
 Please make friends with someone to find out information.
 I will be giving a calendar for each unit including homework, due dates, and test/quiz days.